yunusemrejr/WPDAdjuster/README.md

 ## License

-This project is developed for internal use.
+This project is developed for open-source use.
 Please refer to the individual library licenses for dependencies.

 ## Dependencies